 In addition to his contributions that are directly related to teaching, Orser is engaged in supporting students in their extra curricular activities.
 For six years, he has been faculty advisor to the University of Minnesota Solar Vehicle Project (UMNSVP), an undergraduate student group that designs, and builds solar cars that are raced against other teams across the United States and abroad.

-Robb Anderson is currently a Senior Electrical Engineer within the Electric Power Systems group at MTS Systems, a leading global supplier of high-performance testing and simulation systems.
-He is the principal architect and embedded software engineer for high-performance control of PMAC motors for motorsports, transportation, and test systems.
-Robb provides ongoing software support for Formula-1 and Formula-E teams, and his efforts have led to championship results in Formula-E.
+Prior to joining Toro, Robb was a Senior Electrical Engineer within the Electric Power Systems group at MTS Systems.
+In this role, he was a principal architect and embedded software engineer focused on high-performance PMAC motor control for motorsports, transportation, and engineering test systems.
+Notably, Robb provided key support for Formula-1 and Formula-E teams, and his efforts have led to championship results in the Formula-E racing series.

-Robb has over 25 years of experience as a Senior Electrical/Controls Engineer with a unique, cross-functional history in the electrical, mechanical, and software engineering domains.
+Robb has nearly 30 years of industrial experience as an Electrical/Controls Engineer with a unique, cross-functional history in the electrical, mechanical, and software engineering domains.
 He has an extensive research and development track record and is highly skilled in real-time control systems design, MATLAB/Simulink modeling and code generation, and IoT for equipment health-monitoring.

 Robb received his master’s degree from the University of Wisconsin, where he was mentored by Dr. Robert Lorenz, a pioneer in physics-based controls engineering.
 Through Dr. Lorenz, Robb became involved in WEMPEC (Wisconsin Electric Machines and Power Electronics Consortium), an internationally known team of professors, staff, graduate students, and international scholars.
 WEMPEC researches and develops the newest technologies and techniques in electric machines, power electronics, actuators, sensors, drives, motion control, and drive applications.